3 July 2020 – latest updates:

 The European Centre for Disease Control (ECDC) suggests that homemade masks may be useful to help prevent the spread of coronavirus by asymptomatic people in confined spaces, but acknowledges the evidence for this is currently weak.

-All are clear that medical or surgical face masks should be reserved for health workers, where they are needed most.
+All are clear that higher-grade medical respirator masks should be reserved for frontline health workers, where they are needed most.